Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 For this reason, the aim is to minimize the traveling cost $\int_{p} c(s) ds$ along the exploration path $p$ starting at the robot's current position.
 Hereby, we define the acquisition function at time step $t$ as $h^t(\textbf{x})$.
 Assume the traveling time of path $p$ is $T$, the corresponding optimization problem is defined as Eq.~(\ref{eq:optim1}):

 Where $H$ is a given threshold value to ensure the object boundaries are sufficiently explored.
 This is subject to the Informative Path Planning (IPP) framework, on the region around the object contours rather than the whole task space.
-Obtaining analytical solutions for this problem is NP-hard (Feige et al. \cite{feige1998threshold}).
-To solve this, a dual problem is generally being solved to obtain suboptimal solutions i.e., maximizing the information acquisition within cost budgets.
+Obtaining analytical solutions for this problem is NP-hard (Feige et al. \cite{feige1998threshold}). {\revcolor{red}Also, the constraint condition is defined on $C_i$, which can only be calculated when the groundtruth contour is known in advance}.
+To make the computation tractable, another problem description is generally being solved to obtain suboptimal solutions i.e., maximizing the information acquisition within cost budgets.

 The problem of planning path $p$ is characterized by the unique properties of tactile sensing.
 There are two key differences with the traditional optical sensing based IPP frameworks: 1) the sensing range is the same as the contact range, leading to unavoidable contacts with objects; 2) observations are associated with motion constraints, which are incrementally added to the task space as the contact occurs.
 Although versatile informative path planners have been proposed to generate continuous exploration paths, most of them are either designed for contact-free task space \cite{binney2010informative, hitz2017adaptive}, or for obstacles detected ahead of time \cite{schmid2020efficient, wei2020informative}.
 Such algorithms may not be capable to tackle scenarios with unpredictable contacts.
 To collect samples from the object surface, one adaption is to follow a re-planned path using partial observations, which is re-instantiated every time a new contact occurs.
 But there are additional issues related to the motion consistency and exploration efficiency.
 Besides, making contacts in this pattern is computationally inefficient due to frequent interruptions, which involves more computation cycles required by path re-planning.
 In addition, these approaches may not have theoretical guarantees for full coverage of the exploration region (i.e., cannot ensure object discovery).
 To address all these issues, a hybrid exploration policy is introduced in the next section.